Cov-lite: Concerns

 Many at the time were alarmed by the development.
 In particular, The Economist thought it was a concerning and short-sighted development.
 The Financial Times endorsed the view of Anthony Bolton of Fidelity Investments, who warned on his retirement in May 2007 that cov-lite could be "the tinder paper for a serious reversal in the market", and the movement in the market was inexorable.
 Others argued that the move to cov-lite was a welcome simplification of loan documentation, fully justified as the banks would hedge their risk by transferring exposure to the loan in the CDO market.
 It was also pointed out at the time that cov-lite loans operated in a very similar way to bonds, but at lower values.

 The high-water mark of cov-lite loans came in the 2007 acquisition by Kohlberg Kravis Roberts, a US private equity firm, by way of a record $16bn cov-lite loan for its buy-out of First Data.

 2007 credit crunch

-The tendency towards cov-lite loans ended abruptly with the 2007 subprime mortgage financial crisis.
+The tendency towards cov-lite loans ended abruptly with the subprime mortgage crisis.
 Some commentators subsequently sought to attribute the credit crunch arising from crisis to cov-lite loans, although the LBO market is almost entirely unconnected with the sub-prime mortgage market in terms of exposure.
 However, in the credit crunch which ensued, cov-lite loans significantly hampered the ability of banks to step in and both seek to rectify positions which were going bad, and to limit their exposure once matters had gone bad.
 The suggestion that banks risks were mitigated through the CDO market was difficult to sustain in light of difficulties in that market itself as a result of the credit crunch.

 In March 2011 the Financial Times reported that, in the three months prior, cov-lite loans to the value of $17bn had been issued.